-The scope of Women’s Health Physiotherapy can cover a range of health issues and at Winchester Spine Centre our chartered physiotherapists Nicky Hodgkinson and Katie Peters are experienced in the treatment of;
+The scope of Women’s Health Physiotherapy can cover a range of health issues and at Winchester Spine Centre our chartered physiotherapist Nicky Hodgkinson is experienced in the treatment of;

 Back and pelvic pain in pregnancy

 Pregnancy is a great time of change in your body, some women sail through and others it’s not so easy.
 Nicky Hodgkinson has 20 years experience in treating and helping women through these changes (she’s also experienced this herself through 3 pregnancies!).
 So don’t struggle through your pregnancy and enjoy it!

 We treat/help you to manage:

 - Pelvic girdle pain (previously known as SPD)

 - Carpal tunnel syndrome (pins and needles in hands)